Congressional District # 07

 WPSC STEVENS POINTEPA ID# WIN000509983

-MGPs were industrial facilities that produced gas from coal, oil, and other feedstocks.
-MGPs started operating in the U.S. in the early 1800s, typically in urban areas where gas was needed for lighting, cooking, and heating.
-Two gas production methods were used at the WPSC MGP facilities: coal carbonization and carbureted water gas.
+Manufactured Gas Plants (MGPs) were industrial facilities that produced gas from coal, oil, and other feedstocks.
+MGPs began operating in the U.S. in the early 1800s, typically in urban areas where gas was needed for lighting, cooking, and heating.
+Two gas production methods were used at the WPSC MGP facility: coal carbonization and carbureted water gas.
 Both processes produced waste and by-products such as tars, purifier waste, oils, sludges, and acidic waste.
-Disposal of waste and spills and leaks often resulted in contaminated soil and groundwater.
-MGPs were often located near waterbodies and sediment contamination is also common.
+On-site disposal of waste and spills and leaks often resulted in contaminated soil and groundwater.
+MGPs were often located near waterbodies and thus sediment contamination is also common.

 Threats and Contaminants

-WPSC and EPA entered a settlement agreement in May 2006.
-Under this unique agreement, WPSC has agreed to conduct remedial investigations and feasibility studies at six former MGP sites located throughout Wisconsin.
+WPSC and EPA entered into a settlement agreement called an Administrative Order on Consent (AOC) to address the Stevens Point MGP site in May 2006.
+Under this unique agreement, WPSC agreed to conduct remedial investigations and feasibility studies (RI/FS) at Stevens Point and five other former MGP sites located throughout Wisconsin.
 Because the six sites have similar conditions and contaminants, and WPSC is responsible for each, the agreement allows a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the worst problems first.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow progress on the "worst problems first."

-Under the state program various investigations of the Stevens Point site have occurred since the 1990s.
-In 1998, upland cleanup occurred including excavation and thermal treatment of about 16,400 tons of highly contaminated soil and placement of clean soil cover.
-Routine groundwater monitoring occurs quarterly for some wells and semi-annually for others.
-Additional investigation of remaining contamination is occuring under the enforcement agreement with EPA.
-Investigation planning started in 2006, and the first round of field work was completed in 2007.
-Additional field work was initiated in January 2011, and revisions to the remedial investigation and feasibility study were submitted in May and December, 2011.
-The revised RI/FS are under review and a decision to approve the reports or request changes is expected in February 2012.
+Under the state cleanup program various investigations and cleanups of the Stevens Point site have occurred since the 1990s.
+In 1998, upland cleanup occurred including excavation and thermal treatment of about 16,400 tons of highly contaminated soil and placement of a clean soil cover.
+Routine groundwater monitoring occurred quarterly for some wells and semi-annually for others.

 ContactsRemedial Project Manager, U.S. EPA